View Document Text

 As a consequence of the complexity of clients’ financial lives and the customized advice LNW offers, each

-have similar investment objectives.
-Because each portfolio is unique, investment results may vary, even
+similar investment objectives.
+Because each portfolio is unique, investment results may vary, even between

-between accounts that have similar investment objectives or similar portfolios.
-Idiosyncratic factors that
+accounts that have similar investment objectives or similar portfolios.
+Idiosyncratic factors that can influence

 • Whether LNW has been given discretion over any part or all of the portfolio.